kotleni/RatEngine/README.md

+## Project is archived
+This project was created just to learn the Rust language, but I closed it because I don't like this language and things related to it.

 ## RatEngine - A demo 3D game engine written in Rust and OpenGL

-### Reasons
-Learn Rust and OpenGL, and have fun.

 ### Whats implemented:
 - [x] OpenGL render